kumaya24/cse5525-llm-cross-cultural-eval/README.md

 ```
 ---
 ## Usage
-> All output are under dataset/ directory
+> All input and output files are under dataset/ directory
 1. Construct the dataset of reference
    ```bash
    python init_dataset_construction.py